-The program can’t start because some .dll file is missing!
+The program can’t start because some .dll files are missing!

 Depending on the name of the missing file, this error can occur for different reasons.
 Please check the Troubleshooting Guide for some of the most common cases.
 If your particular case isn’t solved there, please let us know.

 Where’s the [Insert OS here] version?
-Why isn’t my [OS] version updated?
+Why isn’t my [OS] version included?